 French legend, Michel Platini is the second highest goalscorer in the history of the European Championships.
 The forward scored nine goals in merely five appearances for the national team.
 Interestingly, all the nine goals came in a single edition of the competition, the 1984 championships, which France eventually won as well.

 The highest goalscorer is Portugal’s Cristiano Ronaldo.
-He ovetook France legend Michel Platini in Euro 2020 group stage game against Hungary with a brace.
-The Juventus star will look to add more goals to his tally in the 2020 edition, which might be his last as well.
-Ronaldo scored three goals in the previous edition, which Portugal went on to win – but have already two goals in his tally in this year so far.
+He overtook France legend Michel Platini in Euro 2020 group stage game against Hungary with a brace.
+The Juventus star scored five goals in the 2020 edition to take his tally to 14 goals, which might be his last as well.
+Ronaldo scored three goals in the previous edition, which Portugal went on to win.
+Former Manchester United star is also top scorer of UEFA Champions League.